emad-elsaid/xlog/README.md

 * try to save posts to folder instead of sqlite db
 * change views to haml
 * emoticons like github
+* catch 404 exceptions with 404 page ( make normal post using seeds and create a settings variable and make it the default value)

 ## license